Mccranky83/imgbrd-grabber-docs/docs/docs/commands/gelbooru.md

 First of all, know that using commands can slow down huge batch downloads (a recent computer may need from 100ms to 1s more per image, which is very consequent).

+!!! note

-_Note: in this wiki, I'll consider that you're using Windows.
-But on Linux & other OSes, it should be pretty much the same (use the cp command instead of copy, LAMP (linux) / MAMP (mac) instead of WAMP, etc.)._
+    In this wiki, I'll consider that you're using Windows.
+But on Linux & other OSes, it should be pretty much the same (use the cp command instead of copy, LAMP (linux) / MAMP (mac) instead of WAMP, etc.).